bbauska/zombiePolitics/README.md

 corporate state, the rise of multinationals and the destruction of the manufactur­ ing base, and the privatization of public schooling along with its devaluing of edu­ cation as a public good.
-As the public collapses into the personal, the personal becomes “the only politics there is, the only politics with a tangible referent or emo­ tional valence,”4 the formative educational and political conditions that make a democracy possible begin to disappear.
+As the public collapses into the personal, the personal becomes "the only politics there is, the only politics with a tangible referent or emo­ tional valence,"4 the formative educational and political conditions that make a democracy possible begin to disappear.
 Under such circumstances, the language of the social is either devalued, pathologized, or ignored, and all dreams of the future are now modeled around the narcissistic, privatized, and self-indulgent needs of con­